brightmarch/major-api/README.md

 The codebase is comprised of two repositories.
 This repository is the main website and QuickBooks REST API.
 The [major-api-worker][major-api-worker] repository contains the code that did all of the background data processing through Resque.

+## Contact Us
+If you are interested in custom QuickBooks development or integration, please get in touch with us at <admin@brightmarch.com>.

 ## License
 The MIT License (MIT)